NauticEd Sailing Certification

 • Level V is 200 days qualifying experience on the water.

-• At least 50% of the days must be as Master of the vessel
+1. At least 50% of the days must be as Master of the vessel.

-• Similar to the USCG standard, a day is considered a minimum of 4 hours underway in any calendar day.
+2. Similar to the USCG standard, a day is considered a minimum of 4 hours underway in any calendar day.
+Eight hours in a day is still one day.

 Some Examples:

-• A student has completed the Skipper Course, Maneuvering Under Power Clinic and has 35 days out sailing: 20 days on a 28 ft sailboat as the master of the vessel, 15 days on a 22 ft day sailor as crew.
+• A student has completed the Skipper Course, Maneuvering Under Power Cours and has 35 days out sailing: 20 days on a 25 ft sailboat as the master of the vessel, 15 days on a 22 ft day sailor as crew.
 The student is ranked as a Skipper Level II.

-• A student has completed the Skipper Course, Maneuvering Under Power Clinic, Bareboat Charter Clinic, Coastal Navigation Clinic, and the Sail Trim Clinic.
+• A student has completed the Skipper Course, Maneuvering Under Power Cours, Bareboat Charter Cours, Coastal Navigation Cours, and the Electronic Navigation Cours.
 She has 100 days out sailing.
 50 as master of the vessel on a 32 ft sailboat, 10 as master of a 25 ft sailboat and 40 as crew on a 22 foot sailboat.
 The student is ranked as a Bareboat Charter Master Level III.

-The NauticEd software keeps account of your sailing resume through your entries.
+The NauticEd sailing certificate software keeps account of your sailing resume through your entries.
 Entries are tracked by date, type and size of boat and as crew or master of the vessel.
 Students can even set up their favorite boats for quick entry.
-This is all simply done via the NauticEd website, Facebook, handheld web browser page, or a nifty NauticEd iPhone application.
+This is all simply done via the NauticEd website, NauticEd iOS App, or a hand-held web browser page.

 The NauticEd software will automatically take care of calculating your level at any time according to your entries and the rules above.